Film producer, another arrested for Rs 3.35 crore land fraud, extortion bid | Law-Order

 - India

-A movie producer and another person were arrested in connection with a land fraud and extortion case from a luxury hotel in Prayagraj on Wednesday, a senior police official said.
+A movie producer and another person has been arrested in connection with a land fraud and extortion case from a luxury hotel in Prayagraj, a senior police official said.

-Irshad Alam (50), co-producer of 2005 Bollywood film 'Taj Mahal', and his associate Anwar Sheikh alias Rehan (30), were arrested from Casa De Grande in Prayagraj, he said.
+Irshad Alam (50), co-producer of 2005 Bollywood film 'Taj Mahal', and his associate Anwar Sheikh alias Rehan (30), were arrested from Casa De Grande in Prayagraj on Tuesday, he said.

 The arrest follows a complaint lodged by Mohammed Shoeb Khan, a poultry businessman from Civil Lines, who alleged that Alam, his associate Mohammed Uzair Hasan and four-to-six unidentified individuals duped him of Rs 3.35 crore by offering to sell a government-acquired land in Jajmau.